 In line with our increased safety measures, Croke Park, on the northside of the city, will act as a satellite campus.
 Croke Park offers flexible space for Medicine students who are in Second Year and Intermediate Cycle, to deliver as much of your teaching face-to-face safely and in accordance with current Irish public health guidance.

 There are three main teaching spaces all with varying room capacities.
-Two rooms will be constantly used for teaching with students being able to choose which room they wish to sit in.
-The third room will be a study space for students to use in between classes and when it is not being used for smaller group sessions.
+Two rooms are constantly used for teaching with students being able to choose which room they wish to sit in.
+The third room is a study space for students to use in between classes and when it is not being used for smaller group sessions.

 The campus will open at 7am and close at 9pm and classes will, on most days, begin at 9am and finish at 5.30pm (except Saturdays).
 Outside of teaching times (Monday to Friday), all desks can be used for study by the students attending the campus that day.

-The RCSI library will operate a 'click and collect' service meaning you will be able to reserve the necessary text books and have them delivered to the campus.
+The RCSI library will operate a 'click and collect' service meaning you can reserve the necessary text books and have them delivered to the campus.
 Many books and other resources will also be available online.

 Students and staff rely on a variety of modes of transportation to commute to the University.
 It is understandable that many would have a preference to commute in a manner that avoids modes of public transport, be that by car, walking or cycling.
 However, for many commuting to campus, avoiding public transport is not an option.
 Each of us will make our own decisions to devise the safest and best way to get to the University.

-If you require public transport we recommend that you purchase a Leap Card as soon as you arrive in Dublin.
+If you require public transport we recommend that you purchase a Leap Card.
 Student Leap Cards are also available, which offer additional discounts and benefits to users.
 Application forms for these and other discount cards are available from the Student Services office.